Terry Joseph calls it one of the craziest recruiting stories he’s witnessed.

 Joseph’s communication with Carnell is primed to increase over the coming months.
 The Irish believe Carnell could have the growth potential and size to play safety.
 How Carnell’s body develops should determine his position.
 The Irish will throw both Lyght and Joseph at him in the meantime.

-“I can tell us this for a fact,” David said.
+“I can tell you this for a fact,” David said.
 “Daylan specifically said that Lyght has done everything that he would like to do.
 He was an All-American.
 He started at Notre Dame.
 He has been in the NFL.
 He’s played at the highest level.
 He’s won a national championship.
 That’s what is appealing about Todd Lyght to my son.

 “He’s been there and done that.
 That speaks to him a lot.”